What We Do

 We’re a diverse group of San Diegans with something powerful in common: a love of food and healthy eating, and a desire to give back to our community by helping the less fortunate.
 We are chefs and food writers, nutritionists, farmers market vendors, restaurant owners, parents, teachers, computer engineers, bankers and just people who simply love our community and want all of its members to thrive.

-Chef Julie Darling President and Founder of Just Call Us Volunteers
+Chef Julie Darling - President and Founder of Just Call Us Volunteers

-Chef Julie Darling was born and raised in San Diego in a family who believed in giving back.
+Julie was born and raised in San Diego in a family who believed in giving back.
 Julie’s mom was in the Junior League of San Diego and Julie was invited to join their ranks in 1980.
 She was active in JLSD for 13 years.
 She was also a member of Rotary for many years.

 Julie has served on many committees, chaired several fundraising events and donated her catering services to numerous charities including the Charity Ball, Starlight Opera, Art Alive, Helen Woodward’s Spring Fling, Rady Children’s Hospital, San Diego Center For Children, St Madeline Sophie, Fruit of the Soul, Les Dames D’Escoffier and Olivewood Gardens and Learning Center to name a few.